Yun-BIM/LifeSailing/downloads/readme.md

 ## Download Logic

 Inside `Result.html`, the recommended character image name (e.g. `Role-05.png`) is used to extract a numeric id.
-The script then constructs `downloads/Role-<id>.pdf` and looks up the Chinese filename from the `ROLE_FILENAMES` table.
-A temporary anchor is created with this path and filename so the browser downloads the correct PDF.
+The script looks up the Chinese filename from the `ROLE_FILENAMES` table and builds the path `downloads/<filename>` accordingly.
+A temporary anchor is created with this path so the browser downloads the PDF using the same filename.